 Background on Ethereum

-Ethereum is a global, open-source platform for decentralised applications.
-It provides its users access to the Ethereum blockchain and enables them to build and deploy applications that run on it.
+Ethereum is a global, open-source platform for decentralized applications.
+It provides users access to the Ethereum blockchain, enabling them to build and deploy applications that run on it.
+For those looking to get involved in the network and its potential, one of the first steps is to purchase Ethereum, which is the cryptocurrency powering the platform and its smart contract functionality.
 Ethereum has propelled the development of the decentralised finance (DeFi) sector, allowing users to access financial services traditionally provided by centralised institutions.

 Ethereum is constantly under development, with many developers and researchers working hard to make it more efficient.
 In this article, we’ll talk about the background of Ethereum and the recent Cydia networks bug disclosure.